avilanac/avilanac/README.md

 ### Hi 👋, I'm Alejandra Avilan 👩‍💻
-I am a software developer passionate about technology, big data, and continuous learning.
+I am a software developer passionate about technology, big data and continuous learning.

 🚀 Currently, I am working on projects that combine my skills in Python🐍 and Machine Learning, as well as database management.